Those Lights In The Sky Seen Across The U.S. Were Big Formations Of Military Airlifters

 JFEX in particular has progressively become more relevant with every iteration.
 The idea behind it is to train as a large force, while incorporating elements from across the Defense Department's combat domains, to break through an enemy's anti-access bubble and setup a foothold in their own backyard.
 Hence the name "Forceable Entry."

 This is done principally by using America's unique airlift capacity.
 Often times forward operating bases are setup on the Nellis Range Complex and at a number of locales around the country, where C-17s and C-130s will be guided in by USAF Combat Controllers, just as if they would in a real scenario.
-Other transports will execute airdrops of all sorts, including executing large-scale airborne assaults.
+Other transports will make airdrops of all sorts, including executing large-scale airborne assaults.

 I wrote a previous piece detailing JFEX in 2014 which you should take a look at, and in it I quoted Capt.
 Cliff Caldwell, 62nd Operations Support Squadron wing weapons and tactics director, stating: